mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The ``targetedFailPoint`` operation instructs the test runner to configure a fail point on a specific mongos.

+The following arguments are supported:

+- ``failPoint``: Required document.
+The ``configureFailPoint`` command to be executed.

+- ``session``: Required string.
+See `commonOptions_session`_.

-The MongoClient and mongos on which to run the ``configureFailPoint`` command is determined by the ``session`` argument.
+The MongoClient and mongos on which to run the ``configureFailPoint`` command is determined by the ``session`` argument (after resolution to a session entity).
 Test runners MUST error if the session is not pinned to a mongos server at the time this operation is executed.
-The ``failPoint`` argument is the ``configureFailPoint`` command to run.

 This operation SHOULD NOT be used in test files that specify false for `allowMultipleMongoses`_ because session pinning cannot be meaningfully tested without connecting to multiple mongos servers.
 In practice, this means that `failPoint`_ and `targetedFailPoint`_ SHOULD NOT be utilized in the same test file.

+When executing this operation, the test runner MUST keep a record of both the fail point and session so that the fail point can be disabled after the test.
+The test runner MUST also ensure that the ``configureFailPoint`` command is omitted (or otherwise filtered out) from the list of observed command monitoring events for this client.

 An example of this operation follows::